The Health Benefits Of Beetroot Explained: Beet It!

 So, if you have diabetes and your concern was high blood sugar from beets, fear not!
-Beetroot should actually become a staple part of your diet.
+Beetroot for diabetes could actually be helpful, not harmful.

 One study found that drinking just one cup of beetroot juice a day resulted in significantly lower blood pressure and reduced stiffness of the arteries (which often leads to elevated blood pressure).
 In addition, the antioxidants in beetroot also lower LDL cholesterol levels or “bad” cholesterol levels in your body.

 Many people who suffer from diabetes crave sugar but are strapped for healthy sugar options that will not impact their health negatively.

 Beets are a great way to satisfy that sugary craving, and it’s not the kind that makes you need more sugar once you eat it, unlike many other unhealthy sugar options.

 We aren’t done with those amazing Betalains yet.
 Not only do they aid with diabetes, but they help your liver to detoxify your body, as well.

 Betalains help to form a substance known as glutathione, an antioxidant that helps your liver and other organs in your body to neutralize toxins and dispel them through waste.
 Additionally, the fibre in beetroot helps clean out your digestive tract, which ensures regular bowel movement and healthy discharging of waste.